aws-samples/cfn101-workshop/content/basics/operations/helper-scripts/index.md

   "StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-helper-scripts/96d87030-e809-11ed-a82c-0eb19aaeb30f"
   :::
   1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** console in a new tab and wait for stack status to reach **CREATE_COMPLETE**.
 You need to periodically select Refresh to see the latest stack status.
+  1. Verify the new instance was deployed and is functional.
+In a web browser, enter the `WebsiteURL` (you can get the WebsiteURL from the _Outputs_ tab of the CloudFormation console).
 ::::

 ::::tab{id="local" label="Local development"}